 The Belsize Green Gym is a volunteer-led group running on the 2nd and 3rd Sunday of the month.
 Join like-minded people to carry out essential work to enhance and open these hidden sites (currently Belsize Wood and Belsize Sensory Garden) while getting a weekend workout in the great outdoors.
 Everyone is welcome (under 16s must be accompanied by an adult), it’s free to join and refreshments are provided at the break.

 Sunday from 11am to 2pm, meeting at the Belsize Sensory Garden, NW3 2AL (behind Belsize Park tube station).
 For more information, or to join, email Belsizegreengym@gmail.com or call 07989 231506.
-Find other green gyms in Camden and programme updates, here
+Find other green gyms in Camden and more about TCV, The Conservation Volunteers, here

 Belsize Community Choir

 Join our inclusive community, pursuing choral